celingest/mongo-formation/README.md

 Update
 ------

 Last template release works seamlessy also in EC2 Default VPC.
+You can find the more details in our Blog: [MongoDB 2.4 Replicas with CloudFormation in Default VPC](http://blog.celingest.com/en/2013/07/05/mongodb-2-4-replicas-cloudformation-default-vpc/)